realm/realm-java/examples/intro-example/README.md

 Quick benchmark
 ---------------
 To demonstrate how to use the Java interface of TightDB, you can take at look at this example.
-To run it, please execute one of the following commands:
+To run it, please execute the following command:

-        ./run-quickbenchmark.sh
         ant quickbenchmark

 The source code is found in the folder `src/com/tightdb/examples/quickbenchmark`.